 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR is an extensively researched technique proven to help clients recover from trauma and adverse life experiences.
 The method uses bilateral stimulation (eye movement or tapping) to allow one to access memories from aversive life events so that it can be reprocessed in a safe environment and allows the brain to resume its natural healing process.

 Ketamine Assisted Psychotherapy (KAP) is a holistic modality in which ketamine is used as a complement to psychotherapy to help eligible patients experience more frequent breakthroughs and sustained improvement in symptoms.
 I assist in the psychotherapy portion of the experience, while Journey Clinical (or your preferred medical provider), supports you on all medical aspects, i.e., prescribing.
 Sessions can include psychotherapeutic support during the preparatory, dosing, and/or integration phase of the process.

 Cognitive Behavioral Therapy (CBT), including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), focuses on the connection between thoughts, feelings and behaviors.
 CBT builds skills in modifying the impact of dysfunctional thinking patterns, assisting in changing behavioral patterns and coping with stress in a more adaptive manner.

-Family systems therapy views a family as a single emotional unit.
-The various roles that each family member plays (the micro) to form the system (the macro) is of focus.
-This approach assumes that individuals cannot be fully understood in isolation of a larger group dynamic.
+Family systems views family as a single emotional unit.
+The various roles that each family member play (the micro) to form the system (the macro) is of focus.
+The framework assumes that individuals cannot be fully understood in isolation of a larger group dynamic.